Abarth-Osella 2000 Sport SE-021

 The Abarth-Osella 2000 Sport SE-021 is a mid-engined, Group 5 (Sports 2000), prototype race car, built by Osella to compete in the World Sportscar Championship sports car racing series in 1972, and for some races in 1973.
-The chassis itself was developed and developed by Osella, while the car itself was powered by a 2.0 L Abarth four-cylinder engine, generating a healthy 265 hp.
+The chassis itself was developed by Osella, while the car itself was powered by a 2.0 L Abarth four-cylinder engine, generating a healthy 265 hp.
 Since the light and nimble chassis only weighed 530 kg, this gave it an incredible power-to-weight ratio.
 It was entered 39 times in races, and had 10 podiums.
 It scored 8 wins in its career.